 By this time your child should have learned some financial independence.
 Hopefully, they’ve had the opportunity to work for money and have learned about saving for both short-term and longer-term goals.
 They may have an investment account and be actively saving money for college.

 It’s never too late or too early to begin teaching your child about money, saving, and investing.
-Opportunities will arise in everyday situations and we’ll cover that next week.
+Opportunities will arise in everyday situations and every moment can become a teaching moment.
+Just think about your every day activities.

 Have you started talking to your child about money?